RazorSoft-Media/Jargon/README.md

 # Jargon

+We expect most readers landing here know what [object-oriented programming][1] is.
+Also see a related reference on [aspect-oriented programming.][2]

-A different approach to language development and design.
-We consider a philosophical perspective to a minimalist, contextual, object-oriented programming language to solve problems.
+Here approach language development and design from a philosophical perspective to achieve a minimalist, contextual, object-oriented programming language to solve the problems of the future.

-We assume most readers landing here know what object-oriented programming is.
-If not, [check here][1].

-And see a related reference on [aspect-oriented programming.][2]
+**Questions**
+1. Why?
+2. Aren't the current languages adequate?
+3. What's wrong with C/C++, C#, Java, and Python?

+**Answers**
+1. Because we can
+2. Maybe
+3. Probably nothing

+But ... we don't know what we don't know.
+What we do know is that problems are becoming more complex because we demand more from our data and from our applications.
+Application development is a dirty process.
+Every language has a paradigm - a culture, if you will.
+Within that paradigm are often sub-paradigms which we might more properly identify as *coding styles*.
+When we get to coding styles, everyone seems to agree that readability is the number one concern.
+One problem is that *readability* can be subjective.
+So, readability has to be further described with additional rules (or conventions) that may or may not fall into *style*.

+> **For Instance**
+> Convention: Variable names should be clear what the value represents but don't use Hungarian naming.
+> *Example:*
+> Given class `Person`
+>
+> ``` c
+> // good
+> Person person;
+>
+> // bad
+> Person p;

 Contextual coding is not unique.
 Context is obvious in object-oriented programming through object heirarchy.
 In C#, everything derives from `Object`.
 Certain methods are available to all objects - whether reference or value types:
  - `ToString()`
  - `GetHashCode(...)`
  - `Equals(...)`

-In addition, all reference and value types can be cast to `Object`.
+In addition, all reference and value types can be cast to `Object` and, respective of type can be cast *from* `Object`.

-From a class perspective, all the properties and methods contained within the object definition are in the context of that class.
+From a *class* perspective, all properties and methods contained within the object definition are in the context of that class.
 Consider the following example:

 ``` c#